Stevie Nicks shares powerful new single The Lighthouse, inspired by overturning of Roe v. Wade

 Listen to this article

-The news comes just as Stevie prepares to play Herseheypark Stadium in Pennsylvania on Saturday 28th September and also prepares for her appearance on Saturday Night Live on 12th October, where Ariana Grande will be taking over duties as guest host.
+The new material comes just as Stevie prepares to play Hersheypark Stadium in Pennsylvania on Saturday 28th September and also plots her appearance on Saturday Night Live on 12th October, where Ariana Grande will be taking over guest host duties.

 Nicks has sung the Fleetwood Mac song in dedication to her former bandmate ever since she passed away in 2022.